Working in Miami County

 The county is involved in the Regional Workforce Intelligence Network (RWIN) of Greater Kansas City, a regional workforce and economic data exchange system organized by Mid-America Regional Council (MARC) to encourage greater collaboration among the region's workforce data and information professionals.

 RWIN is a collaboration of economic development professionals, one-stop/workforce centers, community colleges and universities that meets on a regular basis to share information on current workforce development activities.
-The network provides input on real-time labor market reports, sector partnership development and other workforce development activities in the region.
+The network provides input on labor force reports, sector partnership development and other workforce development activities in the region.

 The Ady Report